We are so excited to have you join us for a SOAR Aerial Competition!

 Acro - A routine containing acrobatic technique with dance steps to connect moves.

 *Please note that SOAR will not be hosting competitions for non-traditional aerial apparatuses at this time.
 Please contact SOAR directly regarding any question about non-traditional apparatus being offered in the future.
+For more information on rigging safety, visit our rigging page.

 Props must stand alone or be held by performers.
 Props will have two minutes to load on and off stage for Solo, Duet, Trio, and Small Group Entries.
 For Large Group, Supergroup, and Production entries, props will have four minutes to load on and off stage.
 If more time is needed, please inform us prior to the competition.
 Please Note SOAR will allow studios to purchase more time if needed per routine.